-24. Budget amounts
+23. Budget amounts

 The 2021 budget for the Town was approved by Council on February 23, 2021.
-The budget has been reported in the non-consolidated financial statements for information purposes only.
+The budget has been reported in the consolidated financial statements for information purposes only.
 These budget amounts have not been audited, reviewed, or otherwise verified.

 The approved budget contained reserve transfers, capital additions and principal payments on debt as expenditures.
-Since these items are not included in the amounts reported in the consolidated financial statements, they have been excluded from the budget amounts presented in these non-consolidated financial statements.
+Since these items are not included in the amounts reported in the consolidated financial statements, they have been excluded from the budget amounts presented in these financial statements.

 In addition, the approved budget did not contain an amount for amortization expense.
-In order to enhance comparability, the 2020 amortization expense has been included as a budget amount.
+In order to enhance comparability, the actual 2020 amortization expense has been included as a budget amount.

-Budgeted surplus per financial statements \$ 6,908,118

-Less: (15,812,000)

-(3,261,223)

-Add: Amortization 9,252,705

-Transfers from reserves (217,600)

-Proceeds from long-term debt 3,130,000
+Budgeted \$ 6,862,721 Less: Capital expenditures Long-term debt repayments (15,829,750) (3,641,584) Add: Transfers to reserves Amortization Proceeds from long-term debt (208,090) 9,785,885 3,130,000 Equals: Budgeted surplus \$ 99,182

-Equals: Balanced budget \$ -

-25. Segmented disclosure
+24. Segmented disclosure

 The Town provides a range of services to its ratepayers.
 For each reported segment, revenues and expenses represent both amounts that are directly attributable to the segment and amounts that are allocated on a reasonable basis.
-The accounting policies used in these segments are consistent with those followed in the preparation of the non-consolidated financial statements as disclosed in Note 1.
+The accounting policies used in these segments are consistent with those followed in the preparation of the consolidated financial statements as disclosed in note 1.